oct8l/devcontainers/README.md

 ## What is this repository for?

-This repository will be the codebase for what is used to generate some (devcontainers)[https://code.visualstudio.com/docs/devcontainers/containers].
+This repository will be the codebase for what is used to generate some [dev containers](https://code.visualstudio.com/docs/devcontainers/containers).

 I'm just getting started with them, so there's probably not going to be much to see here yet.